ROIBusiness CaseAI Strategy

 The hardest part of getting an AI project approved is not convincing executives that AI works — it is quantifying what it will actually deliver for your specific situation.
 Generic claims about productivity gains do not hold up in a budget committee.
 You need numbers that are tied to your operations.

 Here is the framework I walk clients through before we scope any engagement.
+If you want to run the numbers as you read, the AI ROI Calculator implements this framework — no email required.

 The cost side: what you are actually paying for